Cairath/Oxygen-Not-Included-Modding/doc/Home/index.md

 ### DISCLAIMER 2 (Electric Boogaloo)

-Modding in Oxygen Not Included is only *partially* officially supported.
-This is ***not*** an official API or library (as much as *certain people* would like you to think), and what *is* in the stock game is considered *experimental*.
-As such, expect the modding to be something that changes relatively often and understand the possibility that updates, particularly big ones, can (and often do) break mods.
+Modding in Oxygen Not Included does not use any kind of an API exposed by the game.
+It is done by patching the game source code As such, expect the modding to be something that changes relatively often (especially in Spaced Out that is still in development!) and understand the possibility that updates, particularly big ones, can (and often do) break mods.
 The staff at Klei are people too.

 ## Need a Hand?